tltco/login-page-slider/README.md

 >Login Form with Automatic Slider in the Background
 - Responsive webpage
 - A very simple login form
-- Background image slider using only html/css
+- Autoplay image slider in the background using @keyframes animation

 Developt by Talita Costa